NVIDIA/cuda-quantum/docs/sphinx/install.rst

     activation script from there.

-    In this scenario, since the activated plugin (`libcudaq_distributed_interface_mpi.so`) is outside the CUDA Quantum installation, CUDA Quantum requires users to set an environment variable `$CUDAQ_MPI_COMM_LIB` containing the path to that shared library.
+    In this scenario, since the activated plugin (`libcudaq_distributed_interface_mpi.so`) is outside the CUDA Quantum installation, you must set the environment variable `$CUDAQ_MPI_COMM_LIB` to the path of that shared library.
-    This is done automatically when executing that activation script.
-Users may wish to persist that environment variable between bash sessions, e.g., via the `.bashrc` file.
+    This is done automatically when executing that activation script, but you may wish to persist that environment variable between bash sessions, e.g., by adding it to the `.bashrc` file.

 .. tab:: mpi4py Wrapper